pla1/Misc/README.md

 <img src="http://pi.pla1.net?ip=208.67.222.222"> 208.67.222.222<br>
 <img src="http://pi.pla1.net?ip=208.67.220.220"> 208.67.220.220<br>

+Please deploy the Ping Image Servlet on your own server.
+Do you use mine for production use.

 # <a href="https://github.com/pla1/Misc/blob/master/src/com/pla/misc/TimeImageServlet.java">TimeImageServlet</a>
 Display the time of day in an image.
 Refreshes every 60 seconds.
 Used here: <a href="http://time0.net">http://time0.net</a>
 <img src="http://time0.net/Misc/">